2012 National League Championship Series: Game 1

 The Cardinals scored first in the second inning, with a Yadier Molina single followed by a two-run home run by David Freese.
 In the fourth inning, Daniel Descalso doubled and scored on a Pete Kozma double; Kozma then stole third base during Lance Lynn's at-bat and scored on a Jon Jay single.
 With Jay on first, Carlos Beltrán hit a two-run home run to give the Cardinals a 6–0 lead; Giants starting pitcher Madison Bumgarner was then replaced by George Kontos, who got Matt Holliday to pop out to end the inning.

 The Giants rallied back against Cardinals starting pitcher Lance Lynn in the bottom half of the fourth inning.
 Lynn gave up a leadoff single to Marco Scutaro, who later advanced to third on a Hunter Pence single and scored on a Brandon Belt single that also advanced Pence to third.
 Gregor Blanco then tripled to score Pence and Belt, and Brandon Crawford doubled to score Blanco, which cut the Cardinals' lead to 6–4.
 Lynn was then replaced by Joe Kelly, who got Ángel Pagán to ground into a force play to end the inning.

 Neither team's bullpen allowed a run for the rest of the game; additionally, the Giants' bullpen did not allow a runner into scoring position over 5 1/3 innings, while the Cardinals' bullpen only allowed one runner to advance into scoring position over the same number of innings.
+Cardinals reliever Edward Mujica earned the win.